-For years, parents have used credit card piggybacking to help their children get a jump start on their credit.
-Credit card piggybacking simply refers to adding someone as an authorized user on your credit card, usually to give them a credit boost.
+For years, parents have used credit card piggybacking to help their children get a jump start on building their credit history.
+Credit card piggybacking refers to adding someone as an authorized user on your credit card in order to boost their credit score.

-In 2007, credit card piggybacking under intense scrutiny around the time of the mortgage meltdown.
+Credit card piggybacking came under intense scrutiny around the time of the 2008 financial crisis and mortgage meltdown.
 Shady credit repair companies and dishonest consumers used the process of piggybacking credit to artificially boost bad credit scores to qualify for mortgages that homeowners really couldn't afford.

-Note that not all credit card companies report authorized user accounts to credit bureaus, partly because of the cost and partly because of the way the practice has been abused.
+Check with the credit card company and the credit agency to determine whether their credit scoring models include authorized users.
+Not all credit card companies report authorized-user accounts to credit bureaus, partly because of the cost and partly because of the way the practice has been abused.

 Is Piggybacking Illegal?